Categories

 My conscience was pricking me that I had never written to her, nor ever shown her any gratitude or love!

 I sat down and started writing to her a letter.
-I stayed awake until late at night, praying for her, for her soul, with many tears running from my eyes.
+I stayed awake until late at night, praying for her, for her soul, with tears running from my eyes.

-Months later I was told that the night that I prayerfully wrote to her that letter, was the night that she was giving up her last breath…
+Months later I was told that the night that I prayerfully wrote to her that letter was the night that she was giving up her last breath…

 Another manifestation of God’s caring Spirit”!